Update: ‘Design & Features’ section updated.

 Ford Motor Company’s luxury brand Lincoln has confirmed the launch of four electric vehicles by 2026.
-One of these zero-emission models will likely be a Lincoln Navigator Electric that could compete with a Cadillac Escalade Electric.
+One of these zero-emission models will likely be a Lincoln Navigator Electric that could compete with a Cadillac Escalade IQ.
 Here’s our expectation from the flagship Lincoln electric car:

 Design & Features

 The Lincoln Star Concept unveiled in April 2022 will be the north star (no pun intended) for every Lincoln electric car.
 Lincoln said during the Star Concept’s announcement that the concept hints at its design language for its EVs.
 Compared to the gas-engined Navigator that’s currently in the fourth generation, the first-ever Navigator electric should be sleeker and more dynamic.